sena-00/passcheck/README.md

 Passcheck *solves this problem!*

 ## Usage and funnctions
 The application has been created in python.
-I left a .exe file in the `dist\passcheck` folder.
+A *.exe* has been left in `dist\passcheck` folder.
 You can also use the python file in the main folder.
 >[!WARNING]
 >When running the application on Windows you may receive a virus alert message.